-You can claim for up to 2 return air journeys a week.
+You can claim for up to 2 return air journeys a week, one for each parent.

-You can claim up to £8.50 a day for food and non-alcoholic drinks.
+You can claim a flat rate of £8.50 for food and non-alcoholic drinks per parent, per day.

-Or, the hospital can give one parent up to 3 meals a day for free.
+Or, the hospital can give both parents up to 3 meals a day for free.

 Twins and multiple birth